neil-jay/with-joyful-lips/B. Offertory Hymns/Lyrics-Section-B.md

 **We love you, take our lives,**<br>
 **O Father, we are yours, we are yours.**<br>

-Your holy people stand washed your blood,<br>
+Your holy people stand washed in your blood,<br>
 Spirit filled, yet hungry we await your food,<br>
 Poor though we are we have brought ourselves to you:<br>
 We are yours, we are yours.